GFite/purplepaper/finx-io/src/pages/docs/v2/01-methodology/01-glossary.md

 ## Average Life

 The weighted average life is the average length of time to the last principal payment.

+## Call Cash Flows

+Represents the explicit call price assuming a unit of 100 on the cash flow date as applicable as information only.

+## Cash Flow Date

+The yyyy-mm-dd date of the cash flow based on monthly intervals.

 ## Discount Margin